 Luckily, this is the type of thing directives were built for.
 Custom directives let you create custom html tags that get parsed and rendered by Angular.
 So to start out, I created a custom directive called sigpad that is used by placing <sigpad></sigpad> in my HTML.
 The sigpad tag then gets replaced by the directive’s template HTML.
 The template for the HTML5 signature pad is just the default snippet taken directly from the signature pad documentation.
 See below:

 The logic for the directive is defined in a separate Angular module (see directives.js for full code).
 Take a look at the code below, and be sure to review Angular’s documentation on directives.
 The Angular docs give a great conceptual overview, but the examples are a bit lacking.
-I reviewed the docs many, many times, and still needed some help from the mailing list to get this working correctly (thanks P.B.
+I reviewed the docs many, many times, and still needed some help from the to get this working correctly (thanks P.B.
 Darwin!).

 My biggest stumbling block was not using ngModelController, and instead trying to manipulate scope data directly.
 When working with a form, Angular provides all sorts of awesome code to work with data and do some validation.
 Basically, it all went down like this…